BTCY/currency-converter-react-js/README.md

 + Displaying currency charts using chart.js
 + Working with dates with moment.js
 + Page routing with react-router v6
++ Saving search parameters in the URL as a search query
++ Used API from <a href="https://apilayer.com/marketplace/exchangerates_data-api" target="_blank">Exchangerates Data Api</a>

 ## Getting Started <a name = "getting_started"></a>
 These instructions will help you run a copy of the project on your local machine for development and testing purposes.